rchillyard/Number/README.md

 Versions
 ========
-The Current version is 1.0.4
+The Current version is 1.0.5: reimplement the e factor.

+Version 1.0.4 Made improvements to Rational, removed BigInt from Value, and effected many refactorings.

 Version 1.0.3 implements lazy evaluation.